 Dr. Ronald B. Standler

-attorney in Massachusetts
+Attorney in Massachusetts

 I am licensed to practice law only in Massachusetts, including all state and federal courts in Massachusetts and the U.S. Supreme Court.
 Therefore, I can provide legal advice to you only if either: